Gift-Ojeabulu/Gift-Ojeabulu/README.md

 ### Hi there 👋

 My Name is Gift Ojeabulu.
-A Data Scientist and also do the following:
+A Data Scientist that also do the following:

 * [Public Speaking](https://speakerdeck.com/giftojabu1)
 * [Podcast Co-Hosting](https://twitter.com/datapodchat)